 The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

 The Pacific Community’s Oceanic Fisheries Management Programme provides data, scientific analysis, and advice to PNA members.
-This science-based information helps them assess tuna stocks and develop measures to manage fisheries.
+This information helps them assess tuna stocks and develop measures to manage fisheries.